foldcat/oasync/README.md

 ```

 #### running new tasks
-You might want to spawn tasks in the middle of a task, doing
-this is simple and easy.
+It is quite simple to spawn new tasks.
 ```odin
 foo :: proc(_: rawptr) {
 	fmt.println("hi")